mnikander/lab/0003-table-driven-parsing/readme.md

 How can the language of balanced parentheses be verified by a table-driven parser?

-Note that this prototype was created several weeks ago, and was transferred into this repository retrospectively.

 Date: 2025-10-05 (transferred into this repository on 2025-10-17)

 ## Resources